microsoft/github-private-runners-on-aks/README.md

   - Add secret **GH_APP_PRIVATE_KEY** in the self hosted runners repository: the content of the private key generated in a previous step
   - Add secret **GH_ORG_WEBHOOK_ADMIN_ACCESS_TOKEN** in the self hosted runners repository: A personal access token with `admin:org_hook`, `repo` and `workflow` scopes.

-For more informatio, see [GitHub documentation](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps).
+For more information, see [GitHub documentation](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps).

 ## Solution organization